 Cancer Support Community Pasadena (“CSCP”) was the third CSC affiliate established in 1990 by our founders Debbie Bolton, RN, Dr. Marguerite Marsh, Arlene Harder, and the late Paul Taylor.
 Anne Kennedy served as the organization’s first Executive Director and continues to be actively involved in CSCP today.

 CSCP, then known as the Wellness Community – Foothills, first operated in a small house located at Hill Street in Pasadena.
 The organization moved to 200 E. Del Mar Blvd. in Pasadena where it remained for 23 years.
 In 2016, CSCP moved to its beautiful current facility located on the second floor of the Pasadena Humane Society’s building at the corner of Raymond Ave. and Del Mar Blvd. in Pasadena.

 CSCP’s current location: 76 E. Del Mar Blvd., Suite #215, Pasadena, CA 91105

-For the past 30 years, CSCP has served over 21,000 people challenged with cancer.
-The organization currently provides 12 weekly support groups and three monthly support groups facilitated by professional mental health therapists, and over 125 monthly education workshops led by experts in their field along with stress management classes.
+Over the past 31 years, CSCP has served tens of thousands of people challenged with cancer.
+The organization currently provides ten weekly support groups and one monthly support group facilitated by professional mental health therapists, and over 125 monthly education workshops led by experts in their field along with stress management classes.